yigitmeteozcan/monday-importer/README.md

 # monday-importer

-> Import companies and analyst notes from Excel into Monday.com.
+> Import companies and notes from Excel into Monday.com.
 > Monday's native import doesn't support comments — **this does.**